astampoulis/makam-paper-funpearl/makamcode/08-summary.md

   an essential predicate\footnote{\texttt{assumemany} uses what is technically referred to as a strong-hereditary Harrop formula, whereas Teyjus only supports weak-hereditary Harrop formulas \citep{nadathur1999system}.}.
-As a result, we have not been able to replicate these in the standard λProlog implementation, though all the features we need are part of the original λProlog language design.
+As a result, we have not been able to replicate these in the standard λProlog/Teyjus implementation
+  \citep{nadathur1999system}, though all the features we need are part of the original λProlog language design \citep{miller1988overview}.

-- We defined a generic predicate to perform structural recursion, allowing us to define structurally recursive predicates that only explicitly list out the important cases, in what we believe is a novel encoding for the λProlog setting.
+- We defined a generic predicate to perform structural recursion using a very concise definition.
+It allows us to define structurally recursive predicates that only explicitly list out the important cases, in what we believe is a novel encoding for the λProlog setting.
 Any new definitions, such as constructors or datatypes we introduce later, do not need any special provision to be covered by the same predicates.
-Our generic definitions depend on a number of reflective predicates, which are available in other Prolog dialects; however, we are not aware of a published example that makes use of them in the λProlog setting.
+They depend on a number of reflective predicates, which are available in other Prolog dialects; however, we are not aware of a published example that makes use of them in the λProlog setting.
 These predicates are used to reflect on the structure of Makam terms, and to get the list of local assumptions; for the most part, their use is limited to predicates that would be part of the standard library, not in user code.

 - The above encodings are reusable and can be made part of the Makam standard library.
 As a result, we were able to develop the type checker for quite an advanced type system, in